lprhodes/homebridge-broadlink-rm/README.md

 `unlock` | A hex code string to be sent when the switch is set to unlock.
 `lock` | A hex code string to be sent when the switch is set to lock.

 ### lock

-Set the switch to unlock and the "unlock" hex code is sent, set it to lock and the "lock" hex code is sent.
+Set the switch to unlock and the `unlock` hex code is sent, set it to lock and the `lock` hex code is sent.

 key | description | example | default | required
 --- | ----------- | ------- | ------- | -------